 At Lupton Fawcett, our family law team based in Yorkshire has extensive experience in civil partnership legislation and can assist couples who are entering into, or facing the end of, a civil partnership.
-For advice and a guidance on civil partnerships, call us today on 0333 323 5292, email email@example.com or fill in our enquiry form and we will get back to you.
+For advice and a guidance on civil partnerships, call us today on 0333 323 5292, email email@example.com or fill in the enquiry form on this page and we will get back to you.

 What is a Civil Partnership?